LukeShortCloud/rootpages/markdown/ansible.md

 ## Playbooks - Production and Staging

-Ansible best pratices suggest having a seperation between a production and staging inventory.
+Ansible best practices suggest having a separation between a production and staging inventory.
 Changes should be tested in the staging environment and then eventually ran on the production server(s).

 ### Scenario #1 - Use the Same Variables

 A different invetory file can be created if all of the variables are the exact same in the production and staging environments.
-This will run the same Playbook roles on a diferent server.
+This will run the same Playbook roles on a different server.

 Syntax:
 ```